This is Nordnet

 The people whose needs we can satisfy – our target group – are people in the Nordics who want to make well informed but independent decisions about their own savings and investments.
 Our strategy is to be as relevant and attractive as possible for this specific group of people.
 This helps us stay clear and focused in both our development and our communication.
 Which in the end make us reach an even broader group of people who might be interested in savings and investments.

-Nordnet is an online bank with business in Sweden, Norway, Denmark and Finland.
+Nordnet is an digital bank with business in Sweden, Norway, Denmark and Finland.
 The headquarters are located in Stockholm, and all central functions are housed here.
 Stockholm is also home to the customer service and sales organization for the Swedish market.
 We have local offices in Oslo, Helsinki and Copenhagen with customer service, sales and marketing.

 The Nordic savings markets are dominated by traditional banks and pension companies.
 In all our markets, we play the role of the challenger, alongside one or two local competitors.

 Our business areas

 Investments & Savings is our core business and consists primarily of online investing in shares and funds.
 With our accessibility, knowledge and a broad offering, we give our customers opportunities to make their money grow.

 Our customers can invest in shares, mutual funds, derivatives, warrants, bonds and ETP’s.
 Income in the business area derives primarily from commission fees and currency exchange from cross-border trading.